chef-boneyard/boost/README.md

 * Chef 11+

 ## Cookbooks
-* Recommends build-essential for the source install recipe
+* build-essential for the source install recipe

 Usage